francogeno/Diplo-Data-Science/README.md

 # Diplo-Data-Science
-Data Science - Famaf - 2022.
+Data Science - Facultad de Matemática, Astronomía, Física y Computación (Famaf) - UNC - 2022.

-Every code with python goes to this repository.
+Repository that contains every work and investigation done in the course.
+These were written with python, importing the principals libraries such as Sk Learn, Numpy, Pandas, Keras, Matplotlib.pyplot.

 Genolet Franco.